LanaBStar/LIS-545---Final-Project/README.md

 Original dataset and documentation produced by the DELIAH project:
 [Democratic Literacy and Humour (DELIAH)](https://deliah.eu)

-The file **DELIAH-Humour_Democracy.xml** was adapted from metadata originally retrieved from Zenodo and modified to reflect this GitHub repository context.
+The file **DELIAH_Humour_Democracy.xml** was adapted from metadata originally retrieved from Zenodo and modified to reflect this GitHub repository context.